 Our first forgotten child star… Linda Blair

-What’s more loveable than a little girl possessed by the devil spewing both her guts and vulgar profanities?
+What’s more lovable than a little girl possessed by the devil spewing both her guts (represented on screen by projectile-“vomited” pea soup) and vulgar profanities?
 Probably anything.
-However, America didn’t care when The Exorcist was released in 1973, and Linda Blair became a massive star.
+However, America didn’t seem to mind when The Exorcist was released in 1973, and Linda Blair (now 64) became a massive star.
 Just 13 when the film was made, Blair won a Golden Globe for her unsettling portrayal of Regan, the little girl whose head spun like a top.

 After her breakout role, Blair rebelled against being a perfect little child star.
 In 1977 she was arrested and charged with felony drug possession and distribution in connection with a $3 million dollar cocaine seizure.

-She finally shed the title of child star and achieved sex symbol status for her salacious role in 1979’s Roller Boogie – a film about disco roller skaters in skintight spandex thwarting the mob.
-Which is the sexiest thing I can think of.
-In the early ’80s, Blair dated Rick James for two years with James stating, “She liked to get high and get down as much as I did.”
-I guess she really was a “super freak.”
-Blair’s later film’s consisted mainly of “B” horror and slasher flicks, and recently she’s been focusing more on her other passion, animal rights activism.
-But the power of Christ compels me to remind you just how big a star she was.
+She finally shed the title of a child star and achieved sex symbol status for her salacious role in 1979’s Roller Boogie — a film about disco roller skaters in skintight spandex thwarting the mob.
+In the early ’80s, Blair dated singer Rick James for two years with James stating, “She liked to get high and get down as much as I did.”
+Guess she really was a “super freak.”
+Blair’s later film’s consisted mainly of “B” horror and slasher flicks, her most recent big screen appearance being in 2016’s Surge of Power: Revenge of the Sequel and, on TV, providing her voice for two episodes of 2020’s JJ Villard’s Fairy Tales.
+Lately, she’s been focusing more on her other passion, animal rights activism.
+But the power of Christ compels us to remind you just how big a star she was.

-Reese has spent the rest of his life coasting on his early fame – club hopping and partying to try and regain a lost childhood.
+Reese has spent the rest of his life coasting on his early fame — club hopping and partying to try and regain a lost childhood.
 He even bragged that he lost his virginity to a bathroom attendant fan he met at a club!
-Reese now owns the nightclub Nowbar in New York and spends his time denying that he is a sugar daddy for his 27-year-old soft-core porn actress girlfriend.
-Right.
+Reese now owns the nightclub Nowbar in New York and spent his time denying that he is a sugar daddy for his 27-year-old soft-core porn actress girlfriend, who recently broke up with him.

 Since then, Chaz has been an outspoken activist, working as a writer for The Advocate, a national magazine promoting LGBTQ rights.
 He also appeared on a season of Dancing With the Stars, becoming the first openly transgendered man to star on a major network show for something not transgender-related.
 He danced into our hearts as a child star in the ’70s, and has been dancing ever since!

 Her famous father had exposed her to drugs at a young age, and by the time she was 17 O’Neal was living on her own, partying non-stop and abusing any substance she could get her hands on.
 A marriage to tennis great John McEnroe helped slow down her wild ways, but after their volatile relationship ended in 1992, O’Neal slowly slid back into a world dominated by drug use.
 When she was a kid, she was winning Oscars and when her daughter was a kid she was playing with syringes she found in O’Neal’s bedroom.
 Talk about rock bottom.
-But after losing custody of her children and an arrest for crack and heroin possession O’Neal sought help and got clean, and remains sober to this day.
+But after losing custody of her children and an arrest for crack and heroin possession, O’Neal sought help and got clean, and remains sober to this day.
+She’s even been acting again, appearing in the 2018 TV movie Runaway Romance, and on the big screen in 2019’s The Assent and 2021’s Not to Forget.
 A true Hollywood rollercoaster of a life.

-We all think we know the script for a child actor’s life because we’ve seen it played out so many times: Get famous way too young.
-Be unable to handle the fame and attention.
-Turn to drugs and alcohol to cope.
+We all think we know the script for a child actor’s life because we’ve seen it played out so many times: Get famous way too young, be unable to handle the fame and attention, turn to drugs and alcohol to cope.
 The stereotypical sad story.
 But Peter Ostrum, the star of 1971’s Willy Wonka and the Chocolate Factory, was luckily able to escape that fate.
-Ostrum was just 12 years old and had never acted on TV or film when he was cast as Charlie Bucket.
+He was just 12 years old and had never acted on TV or film when he was cast as Charlie Bucket.
 Talk about finding a golden ticket!

 Kim Richards shot to fame in the early ’70s when she played the adorable youngest daughter in the sitcom Nanny and the Professor, and a psychic alien girl in the Disney hit Escape to Witch Mountain.
 As the archetypal sweet little blonde, audiences instantly fell in love with her.
-Richards continued to have a stable if not spectacular career – making appearances in such shows as Magnum, P.I. and The Dukes of Hazard in the ’80s.
-While she never sank into drug addiction the way other child stars did, Richards did not always have the happiest life.
-In 1991 Richards was on the phone with her finance John Collett when… Pop pop!
+Richards continued to have a stable if not spectacular career — making appearances in such shows as Magnum, P.I. and The Dukes of Hazard in the ’80s.
+While she never sank into drug addiction the way other child stars did (although alcoholism became a major problem), Richards did not always have the happiest life.
+In 1991 She was on the phone with her fiancé, John Collett, when… Pop pop!
 Two loud bangs followed by an eerie silence.
-It turned out that her fiance had extorted $150 million dollars from the wrong people, and Richards was tragically forced to listen to his assassination.
+It turned out that he had extorted $150 million dollars from the wrong people, and Richards was tragically forced to listen to his assassination.

 Later in life, Richards transitioned from movies to reality TV — she was one of the original stars of The Real Housewives of Beverly Hills!
 In true reality TV fashion, she has not completely behaved herself.
 In 2015 Richards was arrested twice — once for public intoxication and battery, and once for shoplifting.
 Despite these brushes with the law, Richards continues to make sporadic appearances on our TVs, but we’ll always remember her best as the little girl talking in our minds.